Barnwood Trust Accessibility Project

 Sue Ryder Grief Kind Spaces are informal community drop-ins, providing an opportunity for people

-who have been bereaved to share their feelings and experiences with each other.
 The sessions are welcoming, inclusive and open to anyone who is over 18 and has experienced a bereavement, whether you want to attend regularly to connect with others in similar situations or just drop in for a quick chat.

 Your Hesters Way Community Resource Centre Grief Kind Space starts Thursday 5 February 10am-12pm in West Cheltenham Hub.